This post provides tips to avoid gaining weight in the holiday season.

 Have a nice holiday season! 🙂

 P.S.
 Are you looking for what to wear for Thanksgiving or other occasions?
 Wear the right look in every situation by looking up what to wear when in my book How to Dress for Success in Midlife.
 Buy your copy now.
+Tip: Buy 2 so you have a gift for someone on your list.

 P.P.S.
 Stay tuned for more tips to come.
 Subscribe to High Latitude Style.